UMBC-1/Capstone-Project/README.md

 ```
 This code builds upon the previous analysis and focuses on trigrams, which are 3-word phrases, in your fake and real news article titles.
 Here's a breakdown of what it does:

--Finding Top Trigrams:
+- Finding Top Trigrams:

-  -fake_news_trigrams = get_ngrams(fake_data['title'], 3, 5): This line calls the get_ngrams function you defined earlier.
+  - fake_news_trigrams = get_ngrams(fake_data['title'], 3, 5): This line calls the get_ngrams function you defined earlier.
 Here, it analyzes the titles in the 'title' column of fake_data, searching for the top 5 most frequent trigrams (3-word sequences).
   -true_news_trigrams = get_ngrams(real_data['title'], 3, 5): This line does the same for the titles in real_data, identifying the top 5 most frequent trigrams used in real news titles.

--Creating Trigram DataFrame:
+- Creating Trigram DataFrame:

--This section creates a DataFrame named trigrams_df to present the trigram analysis results:
+- This section creates a DataFrame named trigrams_df to present the trigram analysis results:
   -Similar to the bigram DataFrame, it has two columns:

-  -'Fake News Tri-Grams': This column lists the top 5 trigrams from fake news titles, formatted with each word and its frequency in parentheses (e.g., "breaking news event (8)").
+  - 'Fake News Tri-Grams': This column lists the top 5 trigrams from fake news titles, formatted with each word and its frequency in parentheses (e.g., "breaking news event (8)").
-  -'True News Tri-Grams': This column lists the top 5 trigrams from real news titles, formatted similarly.
+  - 'True News Tri-Grams': This column lists the top 5 trigrams from real news titles, formatted similarly.
 The values are created using list comprehension to iterate through the fake_news_trigrams and true_news_trigrams lists and format the trigrams with their counts.

--Displaying Results:
+- Displaying Results:

-  -trigrams_df: This line displays the final DataFrame trigrams_df, allowing you to compare the most frequent 3-word phrases used in the titles of fake and real news articles.
+  - trigrams_df: This line displays the final DataFrame trigrams_df, allowing you to compare the most frequent 3-word phrases used in the titles of fake and real news articles.

 By analyzing both bigrams (2-word phrases) and trigrams (3-word phrases), you can gain a deeper understanding of the characteristic language patterns used in different categories of news articles (fake vs. real).
 This can be helpful in developing algorithms for detecting fake news or understanding the stylistic choices used in these types of content.